Air Force One (film): Home media

 Air Force One was released on VHS, LaserDisc, and DVD on February 10, 1998, and on Blu-ray on June 2, 2009.
 A 4K UHD Blu-ray followed on November 6, 2018.

+A Superbit DVD featuring a DTS audio track premiered on October 9, 2001, joining The Fifth Element, Crouching Tiger, Hidden Dragon, Desperado and Johnny Mnemonic as one of the first five films to be released under the Superbit label.

 The US LaserDisc release of the film is notorious among LaserDisc collectors as being extremely prone to "Laser rot", a form of optical disc degradation, due to repeat production issues at the Sony DADC facility where the discs were produced.